BSc, MA, GradDip, DClinPsy, CPsychol

 She received her doctorate in clinical psychology from Canterbury Christ Church University and is an accredited mentalization-based therapist, a mindfulness-based cognitive therapist, and a group work practitioner trained at the Institute of Group Analysis.
 She is chartered with the British Psychological Society and registered with the Health Care Professionals Council.

-Connie is experienced in working with adults and adolescents with mild to severe difficulties, including anxiety, depression, emotional and interpersonal difficulties, trauma, and loss.
-She can also help with concerns around self-esteem, relationships, adjustment to illness, challenging life events, work-related issues, and a wish for personal development.
+Connie is experienced in working with adults and adolescents with mild to severe difficulties, including anxiety, depression, emotional and interpersonal difficulties, and trauma.
+She can also help with concerns around self-esteem, relationships, adjustment to illness, loss, challenging life events, work-related issues, and a wish for personal development.